cdr6934/cbayes-tech/content/about.md

 # Hi!
 My name is Chris Ried!

-I am a technologist who loves to learn.
+I am a artist who loves to learn and who happens to use technology to mine it.
 I've spent much of the last 10 years exploring many different mediums and applications.

+As an artist, or creative technologist or whatever you might want to call it.

+My life's calling always has been to create, tinker, learn..

+I love to explore for the sake of finding the small moments ["the glitch in the matrix"](https://en.wikipedia.org/wiki/The_Matrix) or the "wrinkle in the fabric of time" to document the secrets of the universe that present themselves.

 ## Timeline: